SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/24.png)
     </kbd>

-18. Copy Files Rest API Endpoint- copies it to the clipboard.
+17. Copy Files Rest API Endpoint copies it to the clipboard.
+A success message will appear.
     <kbd>
     ![](./images/25.png)
     </kbd>